-The AWS Service Broker for PCF enables developers to add AWS services to their applications from PCF.
+The AWS Service Broker for Pivotal Platform enables developers to add AWS services to their applications from Pivotal Platform.
 Developers only need to execute a few simple commands.
 IT operations controls access by providing service plans preconfigured to follow enterprise policies on encrypted communication, encrypted storage, and backups.

 Easily Deploy AWS Services

-One service broker installs all the AWS services and uses AWS IAM controls for security; developers can create resources with one Pivotal Cloud Foundry CLI command or from the Apps Manager.
+One service broker installs all the AWS services and uses AWS IAM controls for security; developers can create resources with one Pivotal Platform CLI command or from the Apps Manager.

 Operator Control of Service Plans